 Cyberattacks are Prominent in the Russia-Ukraine Conflict

 As Russia invaded Ukraine, our researchers have also observed a number of alleged cyberattacks perpetrated by different groups.
-Our research teams have verified and validated internal data and external reports to provide accurate information that can be used to strengthen defenses against these attacks.
+Our research teams have verified and validated internal data and external reports to provide accurate information that can be used to strengthen defences against these attacks.
 We will continuously update this blog with validated threats as more events unfold.

 Update as of March 8, 2022: Added new information about spam email spreading NEGASTEAL malware.
 The IOC document has been updated to add indicators.

 Update as of March 4, 2022: IOC document has been updated to add more indicators.